Friday, August 29, 2014

 That cop who fatally shot 18-year-old Michael Brown in Ferguson, Missouri probably wasn't aware of the tapes playing out at a subconscious level that this Black youth was dangerous, even though he was unarmed.
 The kid had his hands in the air and was shouting, "I don't have a gun!
 Stop shooting!"
 Despite subsequent efforts to criminalize him, Michael Brown was somebody's child who was walking home to his grandma's house and was to start college in two days.

 And the cops who shot 22-year-old John Crawford in the Beavercreek, Ohio Walmart because he was holding a BB gun that he'd taken from the store shelf, probably didn't consciously process that this Black man was just a shopper like any other.
 John Crawford cried out, "It's a toy!
 It's a toy!" as they pumped bullets into him.
-I'm pretty sure all the cops saw as they squeezed the trigger was the scary construct of Black men that they carry around in their unconscious and now this construct was holding a gun shaped implement and so boom! boom! boom!
+I'm pretty sure all the cops saw as they squeezed the trigger was the stereotype of black men as criminals that they carry around in their unconscious and now this construct was holding a gun shaped implement and so boom! boom! boom!

 But I digress.
 The evening was a lot more lighthearted than all that.
 And even though four of the six boys in our living room were young Black men who need to be always conscious of how they move through the world, somehow we managed to engage in the discussion as an intellectual exercise and keep the mood festive.
 I think if we really took in the full extent of this summer's tragedies, we might implode.
 Self-preservation is an instinct.